-If you are an angler visiting Cozumel for deep-sea fishing, you should go in April, when the billfish starts moving in the area.
+If you are an angler visiting Cozumel for deep sea fishing activities & tours, you should go in April, when the billfish starts moving in the area.

 You are sure to catch yourself some big fishes such as Blue Marlin, White Marlin, and Sailfish by May to June when they are settling in and are most bountiful.
 If you are targeting to catch Barracuda, Mahi-Mahi, Tuna, and Wahoo, they are around Cozumel’s area all year round.

 As for fly-fishing, the dominant species that usually you can catch in Cozumel’s lagoons are the Bonefish, Snook, Permit, and Tarpon.
 There is no slow fishing season in these waters as Bonefish are available all year round and they are very easy to catch.